Code-Institute-Submissions/neo-data-milestone-project/README.md

 * [d3](https://d3js.org/) is a JavaScript library for manipulation based on data.
 This was used to bind data to the output plots.
 * [Bootstrap](https://getbootstrap.com/) is an open  source framework for the development of HTML, CSS and JS.
 It was used in this project to control the layout of the website using the grid system.
 * [sass](https://sass-lang.com/) is an extension of CSS which allows for quick and easy organisation of the CSS.
 It was used to maintain clear and easy styles for the website and was mapped to the the stylesheet of the project.
 * [Google Fonts](https://fonts.google.com/) allows font styles to be added to the text of the website.
-This was used to specify the font used in website.
+This was used to specify the font used in the website.